geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-01-06/meeting-transcript.md

 So I really want to get rid of.
 We're wasting lines doing that.
 And I also want to have a shared spec.
-So right now, we have Tensor UOP spec.
+So right now, we have Tensor UOp spec.
 I want to add shape spec and shares with kernel, schedule, everything.
 Yeah, and I think some functions in scheduler are currently doing multiple stuff.
 And we probably want to separate them, if possible, or rethink about some fundamentals.